Ranking the best dressed characters of ‘Gossip Girl’

 2. Chuck Bass (Ed Westwick)

-Bow ties have never been so sexy, friends!
+Bow ties have never been so sexy!
 Never.
 It takes some serious cajones to pull off the ludicrous ensembles that Chuck does and make them look good but somehow he does and he does so effortlessly.
-He should totally look like a six year old boy at a christening but instead he looks like pure money.
+He should totally look like a six-year-old boy at a christening but instead he looks like pure money.

 1. Blair Waldorf (Leighton Meester)